 - Weight Loss.
 For thousands of years, vinegar has been used for weight loss.
 White vinegar (and perhaps other types) might help people feel full.
 A 2005 study of 12 people found that those who ate a piece of bread along with small amounts of white vinegar felt fuller and more satisfied than those who just ate the bread.
 Bloating is also heavily reduced.
 Not a weight loss factor per se, but psychologically lower bloating helps feeling like your diet is going places.
 Also, much much better digestion.

-- Skin health – When diluted with water 50/50 it is often used as a toner for the face.
+- Skin health – When diluted 50/50 it is often used as a toner for the face.
 A bath of apple cider vinegar is said to reduce the effects of sunburn.
 The vinegar soaked on a cloth and applied to sunburn may also be used.
 A reported treatment for warts is to soak the affected area for 20 minutes per day in a 50/50 mixture of vinegar and water.

 - Dandruff – It is said to treat dandruff by destroying the fungus Malassezia furfur and restoring the PH balance of the scalp.
 Some people recommend applying a 50/50 mixture of water and vinegar, applying it to the scalp, and leaving it to dry.
 Others suggest applying a couple of tablespoons of straight vinegar to the scalp and leaving it on for an hour or two before rinsing.

 People don’t seem to talk much about the risks that may also accompany using apple cider vinegar, such as: